Comparing Ethernet Cables – Cat5 vs Cat5e vs Cat6 vs Cat6a vs Cat7 vs Cat8

 CategoryIdeal Environments and Applications

 Cat 5Older, less demanding network setups, areas where high-speed internet isn’t required.
-Bare in mind that Cat5 cables are obsolete.
+Bear in mind that Cat5 cables are obsolete.

-Cat 8Data centers, server rooms requiring ultra-high-speed connections
+Cat 8Data centers, server rooms requiring 25/40G short‑reach links up to 30 m.

 Here are the suitable use cases for different categories of Ethernet cables: